 About the Research Center

 The Rehabilitation Research Center at UM Rehabilitation & Orthopaedic Institute is a collaborative effort to bring state of the art research to clinical rehabilitation care for the patients we serve.
-Support from the UM Rehabilitation & Orthopaedic Institute Endowment Board and UM Rehabilitation & Orthopaedic Institute Hospital, The University of Maryland School of Medicine and the Baltimore Department of Veterans Affairs Medical Center has combined to create this new Center.
+The University of Maryland Rehabilitation Research Center (RRC), directed by Dr. Peter Gorman, was originally conceived in 2005 as a collaborative effort between Kernan Hospital (now UM Rehab), the UM School of Medicine, and the VA Maryland Healthcare System.
+It has been generously supported by seed money from the Kernan Endowment Board.

 Peter H. Gorman, MD